Cyclobenzaprine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Individual and group therapy

 - A residential drug rehab program is a facility that provides safe, comfortable, and sober gender-specific living environments and clinical treatment facilities at the same location.
-Clients who are enrolled in treatment live onsite throughout the duration of their program and adhere to a structured daily schedule, which may include meditation, meals, process groups, individual therapy sessions, homework time and more.
+Clients who are enrolled in residential cyclobenzaprine rehab live onsite throughout the duration of their program and adhere to a structured daily schedule, which may include meditation, meals, process groups, individual therapy sessions, homework time, and more.
 These types of programs typically provide the most structure and are ideal for people with severe addictions or who have relapsed once or several times before.

 - An outpatient drug rehab program is a type of rehab program that provides clients with more flexibility to attend rehab while also working, going to school, or caring for children at home.
 Outpatient programs meet two to three times each week at a clinical local where clients work through recovery materials.
 Sessions are facilitated by professional addiction treatment staff in a group environment that includes both men and women.